 Hearing a standard alarm clock can be a challenge for people with hearing loss.
-Specially-designed alarm clocks for people who have hearing loss come in many forms, including those that have built-in strobe lights or bed-shakers and those that have an outlet where you can plug in a vibrating alert or lamp to wake you up each morning.
+Specially-designed alarm clocks for people who have hearing loss come in many forms, including those that have built-in strobe lights or bed-shakers and those that have an outlet where you can plug in a vibrating alert, or a lamp to wake you up each morning.

 Smoke, fire and carbon monoxide detectors

 Fortunately, there are smoke alarms made for the hard of hearing.
 Some of these devices are sold separately while others are part of a combination fire and carbon monoxide detection system.
 Many have extra loud alarms as well as flashing strobe lights, depending on your need.
 There are also bed-vibrating fire alarms that have a component that goes under your pillow or mattress—depending on its strength—and alerts you to a fire by shaking you awake.

-There are doorbell signalers which work with or without an existing doorbell to make sure you know when someone is at the door.
-There are also security signalers that alert you if a door or window is opened in your home.
+Doorbell signalers work with or without an existing doorbell to make sure you know when someone is at the door.
+They may come with security signalers that alert you if a door or window is opened in your home.
 Door signalers can range from a simple flashing strobe light to a system connected to your phone or one with its very own receiver.
 There are some that you keep in a central location in your home and they alert you, through a message and/or a flashing light when you're receiving a phone call or someone is ringing the doorbell.